 \item Let $G$ be a non-complete graph of order $n$ and $P(G, x)=\sum\limits_{i=1}^n (-1)^{n-i}a_i x^i$.
 Then $\epsilon(G)<\epsilon(K_n)$ implies that

 \item When $x=-1$, Theorem~\ref{average-th} implies that for any graph $G$ of order $n$,

 where the inequality holds if and only if $G$ is complete.
-By Stanley's interpretation on $(-1)^nP(G,-1)$ in~\cite{Stanley1973}, the above inequality implies that for any graph $G=(V,E)$, the number of acyclic orientations of $G$ is at most the total number of acyclic orientations of $G-u$ for all $u\in V$, where the equality holds if and only if $G$ is complete. \end{enumerate}
+By Stanley's interpretation for $(-1)^nP(G,-1)$ in~\cite{Stanley1973}, the inequality above implies that for any graph $G=(V,E)$, the number of acyclic orientations of $G$ is at most the total number of acyclic orientations of $G-u$ for all $u\in V$, where the equality holds if and only if $G$ is complete. \end{enumerate}